Simulations with precise spike times¶

 precise location of an outgoing spike is determined analytically.

-integrate-and-fire neuron model with alpha-shaped postsynaptic
+integrate-and-fire neuron models with alpha-shaped post-synaptic

 iaf_psc_alpha.
 The neuron models have been developed